Know Your Client: Using the Myers-Briggs Indicator to Enhance Personal Training

 ENTP - Extraverted, Intuitive, Thinking, Perceiving: These individuals are outgoing, analytical and independent.
 They are curious and enjoy exploring new ideas and concepts.

-Sensing types tend to be more practical and detail-oriented, while intuition types are more imaginative and abstract.
-A coach who is able to understand these differences can better support their athletes by adapting their training strategies to match their preferred learning style.
+Sensing types are practical and detail-oriented; Intuition types are imaginative and abstract.
+Understanding these differences allows a trainer to adapt training strategies to match the client's preferred learning style.

 Here are some questions based on the MBTI for personal trainers to reflect on and apply:

-How might the client's MBTI type affect their approach to fitness, and how can you design the training program to meet their unique needs and motivations?
-For instance, how might a client with a preference for sensing respond differently to a workout program than a client with a preference for intuition?
+How does the client's MBTI type affect their overall approach to fitness, and what specific design elements will best meet their unique needs and motivations? (e.g., How will a client with a preference for Sensing respond to a detailed, step-by-step workout versus a client with a preference for Intuition who needs to understand the big-picture "why" and long-term possibilities?)

-In what ways can you leverage the client's MBTI strengths to create a more effective and enjoyable training experience?
-For example, how might you use a client's preference for feeling to encourage them to stick with a program long-term?
+In what specific ways can I leverage my client's MBTI strengths to create a more effective and enjoyable training experience? (e.g., How can I use a client's preference for Feeling—their focus on values and impact—to encourage them to stick with a program long-term by connecting their fitness goals to their personal values or the impact on their family/health?)

-How can you use the client's MBTI type to anticipate potential challenges or obstacles, and proactively address them in the training program?
-For instance, how might you adapt a workout program to better suit a client with a preference for judging who may prefer a more structured, goal-oriented approach?
+How can I use the client's MBTI type to anticipate potential challenges or obstacles in adherence, and how can I proactively address them in the training program? (e.g., How must I adapt a workout program to better suit a client with a preference for Judging—who needs structure and goal-setting—to prevent frustration from unexpected schedule changes or lack of clear milestones?)

-What role might your own MBTI type play in your approach to training, and how can you leverage your strengths and manage your weaknesses to best serve the client?
-For example, how might a trainer with a preference for thinking approach a client with a preference for feeling in a way that resonates with them?
+What role does my own MBTI type play in my inherent coaching style, and how can I leverage my strengths while managing my weaknesses to best serve the client? (e.g., As a trainer with a preference for Thinking, how can I intentionally adjust my logical, objective approach when communicating with a client who has a preference for Feeling to ensure the message resonates emotionally and addresses their personal concerns?)

 Reference